-Responsible for negotiating funding with local Employment Ontario/Ministry of Labour Training and Skills Development (MLTSD) offices and preparation of Business Plans and required reporting.
+Responsible for negotiating funding with local Employment Ontario/MLTSD offices and preparation of Business Plans and required reporting.

 3. Effectiveness of Department Operations

 Responsible for the development and monitoring of Department budgets, including budget set up, monthly monitoring, quarterly analysis and year end reconciliation with Finance Department and external auditors.